Created to Uplift and Inspire

 —Kevin R. Johnson, Dean, UC Davis School of Law

 Award-winning, former advertising executive and creative director, Hank Olguin, not only talks about the thrill of playing in the Rose Bowl, he also provides a unique account of growing up and growing old as a Mexican American.
 His informative and entertaining story describes the challenges of overcoming negative racial stereotypes and erroneous perceptions—a fitting resource for diversity and inclusion programs.

 In a journey spanning more than eighty years, Olguin describes the road to becoming a successful college athlete at a major university and how he became an advocate, to this day, for changing the damaging, negative images of Mexicans and other Latinos and Latinas in the media.

-This genuine American story will appeal to all Hispanics and Latinx, who are tired of being stereotyped, demeaned, or ignored by the entertainment and news media or of hearing and reading only about immigration problems and drug dealers.
+This genuine American story will appeal to all Hispanics and Latine, who are tired of being stereotyped, demeaned, or ignored by the entertainment and news media or of hearing and reading only about immigration problems and drug dealers.
 It will also interest many non-Hispanics who care and want to learn more about cultural diversity, race relations, and multiculturalism issues.

 Hank Olguin's rich and varied background has formed a unique perspective that is sure to entertain, inform, motivate, and certainly challenge business, community, and educational audiences.
 Diversity and inclusion initiatives within organizations can certainly benefit from Olguin's experiences, especially in the area of addressing unconscious racial bias.